Roaming mountain lion caught in downtown San Francisco

 “In 24 hours, it only moved a few blocks.
 The poor guy really needed some help,” she said.

-Campbell said mountain lion sightings are not uncommon in San Francisco and officials get reports of cougars about once a year.
+Campbell said officials get reports of cougars in San Francisco about once a year.
 The animals come up along the Pacific Coast from the hills south of the city but eventually find their way back to the wilderness.

 “We never had a mountain lion right in the middle of downtown San Francisco,” Campbell said.